fbpx

 “When will this happen?”

-It is estimated that by the year 2030, Bitcoin will have a market cap over $20 Trillion, due to its stock to flow, and adoption level.
+It is estimated that by 2030, Bitcoin will have a market cap of over $20 Trillion due to its stock-to-flow and adoption level.

-However, it’s impossible to know, and far for certain that it will happen at all.
+However, it’s impossible to know and far from certain that it will happen or when it will happen.

 Nevertheless, if the money printing and debt accruing continues, it’s not unreasonable to assume that Bitcoin might replace The U.S. Dollar at some point in the future.